What is a Tax Lien?

 - Subordination – allows other creditors priority over the IRS, which is beneficial if you are trying to secure a loan or mortgage.
 You can also apply for a withdrawal of the tax lien.

-Even if the tax lien is removed, you will still be liable for the full amount of federal tax debt unless you take other actions.
+Even if the tax lien is removed, you will still be liable for the full amount of your federal tax liability unless you take other actions.

 Another option for removing a federal lien on your assets is by applying for an Installment Agreement or an Offer in Compromise.
-These are two tax relief solutions that can help you to negotiate a way to pay back your federal tax debt without entering a financial hardship or harming your credit.
+These are two tax relief solutions that can help you to negotiate a way to pay your federal taxes without entering a financial hardship or harming your credit.

 Even though the IRS doesn’t take action with a tax lien, they will take action in the future if no further ramifications are made on the taxpayer’s behalf.